Drug Shortages and Discontinuations

 Possible alternative: Polysporin® Plus Pain Relief Ear Drops.
 These contain lidocaine 50 mg/mL & polymyxin B sulfate 10 000 IU/mL.

-See RxFiles Topical Corticosteroids for topical lotions of similar potency to betamethasone dipropionate 0.05%.
+- See RxFiles Topical Corticosteroids for agents of similar potency.
+Note that betamethasone dipropionate topical lotion without glycol is less potent.
 RxFiles is available through SHIRP.

 Ratio-Topisalic scalp lotion has been discontinued by the manufacturer.
 No other brands are available.